Dragnansia/OpenGame/README.md

 <!--
 ## Installation
-Use this only when a realease is create.
+Use this only when a release is created.

 ```shell
 curl -L https://raw.githubusercontent.com/Dragnansia/OpenGame/main/install.sh | sh